fafalone/WinDevLib/README.md

 Current coverage is already quite extensive, covering hundreds of Windows SDK header files.
 For details, see [COVERAGE.md](COVERAGE.md).

 ### Updates

+**Update (v9.3.704, 28 Jun 2026):**
+- Add ws2atm.h, ws2ipdef.h, mstcipip.h, ws2tcpip.h (100% besides some inlined functions)
+- Misc additions from Windows SDKs from after 26000.100 through 28000.1839
+- Added custom helper functions LPSTRtoStr, an ANSI (CP_ACP) equivalent to the existing Unicode LPWSTRtoStr, and LPUTF8StrToStr, a UTF-8 equivalent.
+- Added SAFEARRAY versions of variable C-style array types from tdh.h
+- Continued Alias implementation
+- Misc additions
+- (Breaking change) The IP OPTIONS for getsockopt/setsockopt defined in winsock.h are for winsock 1.x; there's naming conflicts with the values for the current values defined in ws2ipdef.h.
+Previously WDL only had the 1.x defs; the `WS_IP_OPTIONS` enum has been renamed `WS1_IP_OPTIONS` and all values prefixed with `WS1_`.
+The new version of the `WS_IP_OPTIONS` enum uses the current values for ws2_32 APIs from ws2ipdef.h.
+- (Bug fix) WTS_PRODUCT_INFO[A,W] should just be PRODUCT_INFO[A,W].
+The public symbol for typedef struct A {...} B; is B when they differ.

 **Update (v9.3.700, 21 Jun 2026):**
 - Add dxgi1_7.h/.idl